Subspace Selected Variational Quantum Configuration Interaction with a Partial Walsh Series

-We discussed two ways to map CI coefficients to Walsh coefficients.
-We can preserve surjectivity through using a QR decomposition to find a full rank transformation, which has a maximum classical cost scaling $\mathcal{O}(D^3)$~\cite{Rupp:2006, Christofides:2014, Bard:2006eprint, Camarero:2018}.
-The scaling of the QR decomposition is similar to diagonalization, so the classical cost of our algorithm using QR is similar to QSCI.
-QSCI diagonalizes a subspace CI Hamiltonian but is not iterative, while our algorithm, like all VQEs, is sensitive to the details of the iterative optimization~\cite{Fedorov:2022, Reinholdt:2025, Tilly:2022aa}.
-For large-scale simulations, we can avoid the QR decomposition by relaxing the surjectivity requirement, and oversampling the Hilbert space by $\mathcal{O}(D\textrm{log}D)$, at a log-linear increase in the number of CNOT gates and parameters.
-This approach provides a scalable VQE strategy for both weakly- and strongly-correlated ground states.
+We proposed two ways to map CI coefficients to Walsh coefficients.
+We can preserve surjectivity through either oversampling the number Walsh function or using a QR decomposition to find a full rank transformation, which has a maximum classical cost scaling $\mathcal{O}(D^3)$.~\cite{Rupp:2006, Christofides:2014, Bard:2006eprint, Camarero:2018} While diagonalization of the smallest eigenvector of the Hamiltonian can be done in essentially $\mathcal{O}(D)$ complexity, the bottleneck of a given select CI algorithm is dependent on the design details.$^{85-92}$ In quantum approaches the Hamiltonian is written in qubit form, essentially trading matrix manipulations for quantum measurements.~\cite{Kanno:2023, Robledo-Moreno:2025, Barison:2025, Yu:2025, Sugisaki:2025, Danilov:2025, Sharma:2017aa, Tubman:2020aa} Quantum SCI diagonalizes a subspace CI Hamiltonian but the quantum portion is not iterative, while our algorithm, like all VQEs, is sensitive to the details of the iterative optimization.~\cite{Fedorov:2022, Reinholdt:2025, Tilly:2022aa} For large-scale simulations, we can avoid the QR decomposition by oversampling the Hilbert space by $\mathcal{O}(D\textrm{log}D)$, at a log-linear increase in the number of CNOT gates and parameters.
+Our algorithm allows for the encoding and quantum variational solution of general CI wavefunctions for electronic structure Hamiltonians.